e1kfL0ck/writeups/HTB/Lantern/README.md

 ![image](./procmon.png)

-Let's try to see what's being written.
+Let's try to examine what's being written.
 To do so, the easiest will be to export the base to our local machine and use `sqlite3` as there is none on the remote machine.
 Using scp : `scp -i id_rsa -p tomas@lantern.htb:/home/tomas/procmon.db ./`

 Now we can investigate : `sqlite3 procmon.db` Let's first check the different tables we have.